Next Friday

 He shook his head.
 “It’s not your fault.
 I refuse to believe that.
 You have done nothing wrong.”

-"The thing is," she said.
-"I've helped you see your own potential.
-You've been the ones who took the steps you needed to take.
+She smiled very briefly, but it quickly turned into a frown.
+“The thing is,” she said.
+“I’ve helped you see your own potential.
+You’ve been the one who took the steps you needed to take.
 You were brave.
 You did what you needed.
 I was only your guide, and only briefly.
-What you're really feeling is a sense of worth that was always in you, but hidden, and you're mistaking it as love for me."
+What you’re really feeling is a sense of worth that was always in you, but hidden, and you’re mistaking it as love for me.”

 “No, Jill,” he said, his voice trembling.
 “You do not get to do that!”